Nearest Neighbor Sampling of Point Sets using Rays: Properties of RaySense

-\end{theorem} Monte-Carlo approximations of integrals converge with a rate independent of the dimension.
+where $\chi_{V_k}$ is the indicator function of $V_k$.
+Interchanging order of the limit and the expectation follows from the dominated convergence theorem since $\sum_{\vec r_{i,j}\in V_{k}} \delta r < \chi_{V_k} \big( \vec r(s)\big)+2\delta r$. \end{proof} \end{theorem} Monte-Carlo approximations of integrals converge with a rate independent of the dimension \blue{\cite{caflisch1998monte}}.
 Consequently, for sufficiently many randomly selected rays, the histogram is essentially independent of the rays that are actually used.

 Similar arguments show that the sampling of any function of the data set will be independent of the actual ray set, since the histograms are identical in the limit.
-More precisely, suppose $g: x\in\Gamma \mapsto \mathbb{R}$ is some function, then
+More precisely, suppose $g: \vec x\in\Gamma \mapsto \mathbb{R}$ is some finite function, then

 In Fig.~\ref{fig:hist}, we show the histograms of the coordinates of the RaySensed points of $\Gamma$.